ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 document the circumstances under which it may return `None`.
 Such a documentation is likely to ressemble to the one required for exceptions using `@raise`.
-The `Result` type is intended to fill this gap: manage error in data, like option values but also provide information on errors, like exceptions.
+The `Result` type is intended to fill this gap: manage error in data, like option values, but also provide information on errors, like exceptions.
 It is the topic of the next section.

 ## `Result` Type